Pikek-Night/Pikek-Night/README.md

 # Pikek-Night
 Distribution System for the Pikek Mod.
-Download the Apk in our releases and have fun.
+Download the Apk in our releases tab and have fun.

 The Official site is : Pikek.ml